OpenEvalProject/evals/manuscripts/elife-54747/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/54747/elife-54747-fig7-v2.jpg)

 **Figure 7.:** (A) The directed acyclic graph depicts the DBN structure, unrolled over 22 time slices (positions).
 Directed edges capture probabilistic dependencies.
-P indicates position ii along the CDR3 sequence; AA the amino acid in position ii; T is the triplet score for the triplet of amino acids in positions i; ⟨i−2,i−1,i⟩V and iJ are the V and J genes (constant for each sequence); iCS the class score at position ii, and Class determines whether the sequence comes from the diphenylcyclopropenone (DPC)-related expanded set, or the control set. (iB) The probability of observing pairs of neighboring amino acids differs between DPC-related sequences and control sequences from the pre-sensitization repertoire of the same individuals.
+Pi indicates position i along the CDR3 sequence; AAi the amino acid in position i; Ti is the triplet score for the triplet of amino acids in positions $⟨i−2,i−1,i⟩$; Vi and Ji are the V and J genes (constant for each sequence); CSi the class score at position i, and Classi determines whether the sequence comes from the diphenylcyclopropenone (DPC)-related expanded set, or the control set.
+(B) The probability of observing pairs of neighboring amino acids differs between DPC-related sequences and control sequences from the pre-sensitization repertoire of the same individuals.
 Each column in the heatmap corresponds to a position along the CDR3 sequence, each row to an ordered pair of amino acids (total 400).
-If row i in the heatmap corresponds to amino acid pair , then position ⟨X,Y⟩ in the matrix is the ratio of the probability of observing amino acid ⟨i,j⟩Y in position j+1 in the expanded sequences against the probability of observing Y in the same position in an equal-sized random sample of control sequences, given amino acid X has been observed in position j.
+If row i in the heatmap corresponds to amino acid pair $⟨X,Y⟩$, then position $⟨i,j⟩$ in the matrix is the ratio of the probability of observing amino acid Y in position j+1 in the expanded sequences against the probability of observing Y in the same position in an equal-sized random sample of control sequences, given amino acid X has been observed in position j.
 (C) The upper panel shows the mean classification accuracy for classifying the full DPC/control test sets, and sets of 10 DPC/control sequences.
 The lower panel shows mean classification accuracy for individual sequences.
 5% confidence refers to the top 5% of sequences with greatest log likelihood difference between the models, and similarly for 10%.
 100% is the accuracy when classifying every sequence.
 Each dot depicts the mean of one of the train-test sets from 10-fold cross validation over 10 generations of the model.
 Each training set consisted of 3618 expanded sequences and control sequences in equal proportions, and the test sets 402 sequences in equal proportions (201 expanded and 201 control).
-Figure 7—source data 1.The list of TCRs which is used as the DPC set to generate the DBN which is illustrated in Figure 7.
-Each row contains a unique combination of CDR3 sequence, V gene, and J gene annotation.
-Figure 7—source data 2.The list of TCRs which is used as the control set to generate the DBN which is illustrated in Figure 7.
-Each row contains a unique combination of CDR3 sequence, V gene, and J gene annotation.

 One of the key features of the DBN is that each ‘slice’ of the network is position specific.
 This enables modeling local as well as global sequence features.
 For example, Figure 7B demonstrates the relationship between neighboring amino acids in specific positions in the CDR3 sequence and antigen specificity.
 The probability of observing a specific amino acid in a particular position given its neighbors differs between DPC-expanded sequences and control sequences.
 Both over and under-represented pairs of amino acids can be seen, in particular in the middle of the CDR3.
 Such relationships are utilized by the model in classification.